pace-neutrons/Euphonic/CONTRIBUTING.rst

   if the diff includes many irrelevant formatting changes.
 - An appropriate note is included in the *CHANGELOG.rst* file.
 - Any new features are explained in the documentation.

-PR authors will be added to the CITATION.cff for substantial contributions to the project.
-We do not generally add authors for formatting changes or "one-liner" bug fixes, but if you think you have been overlooked please get in touch.

 Releases
 ~~~~~~~~